nikolaus018/easyAuth/README.md

 ### Installation
 1. Clone the repository or download the project files.
-2. Navigate to the `auth` directory.
+2. Navigate to the main directory.
 3. Install the required Python packages:

 ```bash